Career Definition for a Meeting Planner

 Administrative Services Manager

 This job requires oversight and leadership of a company or organization's support services.
 Administrative services managers' duties can vary and may include coordinating activities related to record keeping, facilities management or maintenance, for example.
 Employers' education requirements range from a high school diploma to a bachelor's degree in business or facilities management; relevant work experience is also a prerequisite for this job.
 Administrative services managers can earn professional certification through the International Facility Management Association.
-The number of jobs is predicted to increase 8% from 2014-2024, per the BLS.
-Median pay for this job was $86,110 in 2015, according to the BLS.
+The number of jobs is predicted to increase by 10% from 2016-2026, per the BLS.
+Median pay for this job was $96,180 in 2018, according to the BLS.